isliese/ASTRO-ASL/README.md

 - **CNN** – Convolutional Neural Network (CNN) is a deep learning algorithm used for image classification tasks, implemented using TensorFlow and Keras.

 ## 📄 License
-© 2025 | NoName Team - Fullyhacks @ CSUF
+© 2025 | AstroASL Team - Fullyhacks @ CSUF